ByteDox/ByteDox/README.md

 ### 🛠️ Current Tools & Tech
 These are the languages and tools I'm working with most often right now:
 - Python - My go-to for building applications and messing around with ideas!
-- HTML / CCS / JavaScript - For Shaping out responsive UIs and Code Validation.
+- HTML / CSS / JavaScript - For Shaping out responsive UIs and Code Validation.
 - PHP - Just enough to make a database for Registers / Logins..
 - VS Code - Where all the magic happens.
 - Git & Github - Tracking progress and making history!